iamkrish-0708/todo-cli/README.md

 # todo-cli
-CLI To Do app built with python.
+CLI To Do List app built with python.